 When Clara Campbell lgelman's New York career ended, she returned to Richmond, where she spent the rest of her life.
 She continued to perform in the local area at a variety of locations, including the Murray Theater in Richmond.
 She began a very successful career as a voice teacher, and her pupils were widely acclaimed.
 In 1928 she married Z. Jay Stanley, a prominent Richmond attorney.
 Clara Mae Campbell lgelman Stanley died on 14 November, 1960.

-For data housekeeping purposes she is listed in these webpages as the one-off composer of Solitaire Rag (1909).
+For data housekeeping purposes she is listed in these webpages as the one-off composer of the rag The Solitaire (1909).

 Further sheet music at DBE: ON HOLD